nicholasjclark/mvgam/docs/README.md

 ```

 <img src="README-unnamed-chunk-8-1.png" style="display: block; margin: auto;" />
-These functions are showing the marginal contribution to the seasonal
+These functions are showing the marginal contribution of the seasonal
 smooth function to the linear predictor (on the `log` scale), so they
 are clearly allowed to move into ridiculous spaces that we should give
-*very* little prior plausibility to:
+**very** little prior plausibility to:

 ``` r
 exp(-25)